Need a quick and easy party appetizer or weeknight meal? These Pineapple BBQ Chicken Meatballs are ready in less than 30 minutes.

 For the Meatballs:

-- 1 lb. ground chicken (may substitute ground turkey)
+- 1 lb. ground chicken (may substitute ground turkey or ground pork)

 - 1/4 cup almond flour

 - 1/2 tsp. salt

 - 2 tsp. dried parsley (may substitute 1½ Tbsp. fresh parsley)